 - Repeat with the remaining krofne

-- Serve topped with jam or fill them up with a chocolate spread using a piping bag.
+- Serve topped with jam or chocolate.
+You can also fill them with jam or chocolate using a piping bag

-- Finally, at the end, simply dust them with powdered sugar and serve with Croatian coffee: Replace the marmalade, with Nutella for some gooey goodness!
+- Finally, in the end, simply dust them with a little powdered sugar and serve with Croatian coffee